Huh? Ain't The Holidays Over?

 Where Did They Go To?

 One interesting custom follows from the Western names for them.
 At the New Year there is the custom of writing the initials of the three, CMB, above the door to one's house to ask for blessings in the new year.
 Now, this follows the idea of the Magi coming to Jesus' home, but we represent them usually at the manger, not his home, and this custom probably reflects the tradition that they arrived some time later after the Holy Family had either returned home or were staying elsewhere around Jerusalem after the birth itself.
 So there is some variation in just where they arrived, as well as when they arrived and who they were.

 But again, the point isn't in the details, it's in that they visited the Holy Family where they were living at the time.
 CMB, their initials, is then an acronym for Christus mansionem benedicat, may Christ bless this house.
 This is done by Sternsinger, German for star singers, a reference to the star which guided the Magi, children who carry a star and dress like the Magi, who write the initials and collect donations for charitable work.
-The custom of house blessings continues to this day -- at least Pastor Weedon blogged about doing some, though I don't remember he mentioned any sternsinger.
+The custom of house blessings continues to this day with some of our LCMS pastors.

 Got Your Epiphany Shopping Done?